Compliance 12 min read · Apr 28, 2026

 If you intend to pay salaries — to employees or to yourself as a director drawing a regular wage — you must register for PAYE before the first payday.
 Ideally, register at least two weeks before that first payment to allow HMRC processing time.
 PAYE is not triggered by incorporation, by appointing a director, or by paying dividends — only by paying salaries.

 Many single-director companies pay the director entirely in dividends with a small salary below the National Insurance threshold.
 That salary still requires PAYE registration.
 If you are paying no salary at all and taking only dividends, PAYE registration is not needed.
+For a full walkthrough of what to set up in your first few weeks, see our post-incorporation checklist.

 Corporation Tax registration is straightforward on paper, but the timing and sequencing is where companies go wrong.
 These are the patterns we see repeatedly.